-- Under Drawing Tools, on the Format tab, in the Arrange group, click the
+- On the Shape Format tab, in the Arrange group, click the Group command:

 - Right-click one of the objects and choose Group -> Group from the popup menu:

-PowerPoint puts a single box around the shapes instead of a separate box around each one.
+PowerPoint puts a single box around the shapes instead of a separate box around each object.

 2.2.
 Right-click on the group and choose Format Shape... in the popup menu: